-You have likely been alerted by popups while browsing the web.
+You have likely been alerted by popups while browsing the web to clean registry in Windows 10.
 These, often flashing, advertisements claim your computer has more than a thousand errors requiring urgent attention to fix.
 Perhaps helpfully, these popups offer a solution to cure your computer with a click of the mouse.
 Buttons marked “fix now” appear to offer a simple fix to all your computer troubles.

 These advertisements are often described as Registry Cleaners, or by a few other names that attempt to convince the user they will somehow clean or improve their home PC.
 Within the IT industry they are known as “scareware”.
 They are software designed to convince you that your computer has problems it might not have.

 Almost all popups and advertisements that use banners saying “Fix now for free” are not trustworthy at all.
 They are little more than a scam attempting to take your credit card details, PC data or both.
 At best these programs might claim to scan your computer and show a convincing list of plausible sounding computer problems.
 Using this, they will ask for payment to “fix” these problems to get your PC back in shape again.

 At worst these advertisements can be downright malicious.
 Some may attempt to use fake warnings and scare tactics to trick customers into installing spyware on their own computers.
 When installed, spyware will attempt to steal information in the background.
 Attackers may use this technique to steal usernames, passwords, emails, and credit card details.
 Sometimes the first sign a user has that something is wrong is when a virus scan detects software doing something it shouldn’t be.